Eye movement: Muscles

 Six extraocular muscles facilitate eye movement.
 These muscles arise from the common tendinous ring (annulus of Zinn) in the orbit (eye cavity), and attach to the eyeball.
 The six muscles are the lateral, medial, inferior and superior recti muscles, and the inferior and superior oblique muscles.
-The muscles, when contracting, cause movement of the eyeball, by pulling the eyeball towards the muscle.
+The muscles cause movement of the eyeball by pulling the eyeball towards the muscle when contracting and by letting it go when relaxing.
 For example, the lateral rectus is on the lateral side of the eyeball.
 When it contracts, the eyeball moves so that the pupil looks outwards.
-The medial rectus causes the eyeball to look inwards; the inferior rectus downwards and the superior rectus upwards.
+The medial rectus causes the eyeball to look inwards; the inferior rectus downwards and outwards, and the superior rectus upwards and outwards.
 The superior oblique muscle and inferior oblique muscle attach at angles to the eyeball.
+The superior oblique muscle moves the eye downwards and inwards whereas the inferior oblique muscle moves the eye upwards and outwards.

 Three antagonistic pairs of muscles control eye movement: the lateral and medial recti muscles, the superior and inferior recti muscles, and the superior and inferior oblique muscles.
 These muscles are responsible for movement of the eye along three different axes: horizontal, either toward the nose (adduction) or away from the nose (abduction); vertical, either elevation or depression; and torsional, movements that bring the top of the eye toward the nose (intorsion) or away from the nose (extorsion).
 Horizontal movement is controlled entirely by the medial and lateral recti muscles; the medial rectus muscle is responsible for adduction, the lateral rectus muscle for abduction.
 Vertical movement requires the coordinated action of the superior and inferior recti muscles, as well as the oblique muscles.
 The relative contribution of the recti and oblique groups depends on the horizontal position of the eye.
 In the primary position (eyes straight ahead), both of these groups contribute to vertical movement.
 Elevation is due to the action of the superior rectus and inferior oblique muscles, while depression is due to the action of the inferior rectus and superior oblique muscles.
 When the eye is abducted, the recti muscles are the prime vertical movers.
 Elevation is due to the action of the superior rectus, and depression is due to the action of the inferior rectus.
 When the eye is adducted, the oblique muscles are the prime vertical movers.
 Elevation is due to the action of the inferior oblique muscle, while depression is due to the action of the superior oblique muscle.
 The oblique muscles are also primarily responsible for torsional movement.

 The muscles are supplied by the oculomotor nerve, with the exception of the superior oblique, which is supplied by the trochlear nerve, and the lateral rectus, supplied by the abducens nerve.